canro91/canro91.github.io/_posts/2026-03-30-Bookshelf.md

 ---
 layout: post
-title: "You Have A Story to Tell Hidden in Plane Sight"
+title: "You Have A Story to Tell Hidden in Plain Sight"
 tags: writing
 ---